4265 San Felipe # 1000

 PRACTICE AREAS

 Social media platforms such as Facebook, Instagram, and TikTok have increasingly come under fire for allegations that claim they knew about the addictive properties of their apps.
 What’s more, is that recent lawsuits claim that these social networking sites intentionally designed their algorithms to encourage excessive social media use by young people.
-Social media addiction is one of the most issues that children and teens face today.
+Social media addiction is one of the most pressing issues that children and teens face today.

 The mass tort lawyers at Reich & Binstock are here to represent the parents of children and teens who have suffered harm as a result of their social media overuse.
 Excessive social media usage has been linked to certain mental and physical health effects.
 Examples include social anxiety disorder, self-destructive behaviors, psychological dependency, depression, low self-esteem, self-harm, and even suicide.
 Parents and young adults have the right to seek compensation for the harm caused by negligent social media apps.